Closed

 What expenses are eligible under Operating Grant: Human Frontier Science Program - Research Grants?

-Innovative basic research on fundamental biological problems.
+Innovative basic research on fundamental biological questions.

-New lines of research developed through team collaboration.
+New research directions developed through team collaboration.

 Who can I contact for more information about the Operating Grant: Human Frontier Science Program - Research Grants?